msaei/myTwitter/README.md

 to do list:
-1-add author object to posts and replys
+1-`add author object to posts and replys`
 2-add like post and replys
 3-prevent leave page before submit posts
 4-add users home page